The Health Benefits of Stevia the Sugar Substitute

 Stevia is a small South American herb with leaves that contain unusual compounds called steviosides that mimic the sweetness of sugar without any of its negative effects on your health.

-In fact, raw stevia is around 40 times sweeter than regular sugar, while the concentrated extract is approximately 200 times more sweet.
+In fact, raw stevia is around 40 times sweeter than regular sugar, while a good concentrated extract, like this one I use virtually every day, is approximately 200 times more sweet.

 As a sugar substitute, stevia benefits include the fact that it has zero calories, does not spike your blood sugar levels, does not promote candida fungal overgrowth in your digestive tract like sugar and may even have dental benefits by protecting your teeth from decay.